Teriks/TinkerRetroPie/README.md

 ```

+## Reproduce the current release

+`tools/reproduce_cur_release.sh` can be used to build an identical Armbian image and installer tarball as used
+in the current release/state of this repository.

+The Armbian OS installer tag is pinned to the last tested version, as well as the kernel tag.

+An **installer.cfg** file is written into the packaged installer tarball that will cause
+the installer to clone a specific version of RetroPie-Setup.

+**installer.cfg** will tell the installer to build RetroPie's "basic install", "xpad", and "reicast-latest-tinker"
+by default without prompting you for input.

+It will also configure the reicast-latest-tinker patch module to pull a specific version
+of reicast from the main reicast repository when installing.

+The entire install will be automated after you kick off the install script.

 # Create your own distributable image

 The `tools/squash_sd_img.sh` script can be used to shrink the filesystem on you SDCard to its minimal size,